 Drama Script

-Title: The Punisher Season 2
+Program Title: The Punisher Season 2

-One Liner: The show follows Frank Castle, a murdering vigilante who fights crime in New York while suffering from severe PTSD due to the effects of his past.
+Program One Liner: The show follows Frank Castle, a murdering vigilante who fights crime in New York while suffering from severe PTSD due to the effects of his past.

 For my drama script, I want to set a course for the second season of The Punisher on Netflix.
 I chose this show because Frank Castle is a very flawed hero.
 He wants to do what’s good and stop crime, but he also kills all of his enemies.
 This creates a dichotomy that causes an interesting conflict within Frank.
-He is our hero so we went to cheer for him and hope he succeeds at the end.
+He is our hero so we want to cheer for him and hope he succeeds at the end.
 He has experienced loss and tragedy so the audience feels for him.
-But Frank is still a monster and a criminal who does terrible things which causes the viewer to debate the actions of the protagonist.
+But Frank is still a monster and a criminal who does terrible things which causes the viewer to debate the actions of the protagonist. [?]
 He is a stark contrast to other heroes from comic book properties who refuse to kill.

 The first season focused on Frank hunting down the people who killed his family.
 Frank teamed up with David Lieberman, a hacker on the run for exposing a government secret that connects to the murder of Franks family.
 He also had help from Homeland Security agent Dinah Madani, who at first was tasked with arresting Frank, later realized he wasn’t the real threat.
 After tracking down the man responsible, Frank kills him, but not before discovering that his best friend Billy Russo was also responsible for his family’s death.
 Frank and Billy get into a fight where Frank disfigures Billy’s face but can’t go far enough to kill him.
 The season ends with Frank at peace and attending his friend Curtis’ trauma meetings, David reuniting with his family, and Dinah in the hospital after being shot by Billy.